 Location: Fitzroy Beach is at the end of Beach Road on the east side of the city.
 Back Beach has multiple car parks along the Surf Highway 45 just past Paritutu Rock.

 3. Climb Paritutu Rock

+Next on our list of New Plymouth activities on a budget is Paritutu Rock.
 See that big rock at the end of the city?
-Dont you just want to climb it?
+Don’t you just want to climb it?
 Well, you can!
-Theres a 15-minute walk right to the top of Paritutu Rock with unmatched views of the Sugar Loaf Islands, New Plymouth, Mt Taranaki and even the central North Island volcanoes of Mt Ruapehu, Mt Tongariro and Mt Ngauruhoe.
+There’s a 15-minute walk right to the top of Paritutu Rock with unmatched views of the Sugar Loaf Islands, New Plymouth, Mt Taranaki and even the central North Island volcanoes of Mt Ruapehu, Mt Tongariro and Mt Ngauruhoe.
 Be prepared for a super steep climb to the top of the rock (which is more like a rock climb holding onto a chain fence).

 Location: Just look at that big rock and walk towards it.
 There is a car park for the rock at the end of Paritutu Road.

 New Plymouths Coastal Walkway is the most talked-about free activity in New Plymouth.
 Taking in stunning coastal views (especially at sunset) and passing various artwork, estuaries, coastal cliffs and farmland, there’s a lot to see along this 12.7km walkway.
 The free option is to walk the walkway, however, many people prefer to cycle it.
 (Hiring a bike usually costs NZ$10-20 per hour).
 For more walks, see 8 Wonderful Walks in New Plymouth, Taranaki.